couchbase/couchbase-lite-ios/README.md

  1. Clone the Couchbase Lite repository to your local disk.
  2. In that directory run "`git submodule init`" and then "`git submodule update`".
 This will clone the dependent library repos (such as [FMDB][5] and [MYUtilities][6]) into the vendor/ subdirectory.
- 3. Open the Xcode project and build the "Mac Framework" and/or "iOS Framework" schemes.
+ 3. Open the Xcode project and build the "CBL Mac" and/or "CBL iOS" schemes (whether it targets a device or simulator shouldn't matter).
+ 4. (optional) Find resulting framework.
+After it builds it should create a `CouchbaseLite.framework` folder in the `/Users/you/Library/Developer/Xcode/DerivedData` directory, which can be copied into other projects.

 [1]: http://couchdb.apache.org
 [2]: https://github.com/couchbase/couchbase-lite-ios/wiki